halfhp/androidplot/docs/legend.md

 Using a custom `Comparator` in conjunction with `ROW_MAJOR` and `COLUMN_MAJOR` properties on the `TableModel` (show above) gives you full control over the display ordering of your legend entries.

+# Positioning and Resizing
+The legend is just an implementation of a Widget and is positioned and resized in the same ways that all Widget instances are positioned.
+See the [Plot Composition](plot_composition.md) doc for details.